Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 - There are also plenty of available treatment options for sleeping early and getting out of bed earlier the next day.
 Taking melatonin supplements can aid in your sleep by making you feel sleepy when it's time to go to bed.
 You can also try therapy and counseling to help you deal with anxiety, stress, and depression that might be keeping you up at night.

 - Stimulant medication can help you focus more on getting things done and keeping you alert during the day.
 This can be a great option if your sleep disturbance is due to ADHD.
 Just be sure to talk to your doctor 👩⚕️ first before taking anything.
 Getting out of bed can be challenging, but it's not impossible.
-With a little effort and determination, you can improve your lifestyle and have a better quality of sleep.

 Poor sleep can affect anyone.
 It can make us feel tired, anxious, and irritable throughout the day.
 It can also make it difficult to focus on work or school.
 If you're having trouble with sleep, talk to your doctor. 💪 There are a lot of available treatment options that can help you get the rest you need.